wolfer649/WGOT/README.md

 - Save the last two csv log files when the programme is restarted
 - Change the chart line's colour from red to blue if the current temperature is at or below freezing

-Proto26 adds the following change.
+Proto26 adds the following changes.
 - Fix the problem with the csv log file not having a time-zero entry
 - Documentation was updated as well.

+Proto28 adds the following changes.
+- Fix activity LED not being turned off on keyboard exit
+- Improve debug messages, if turned on.
+- Use Deciaml arithmetic for Temperature Adjustment menu, to avoid odd values with binary math
+- Update docs to show how to log stdout, stderr messages from rc.local
 # Usage
 Follow the instructions in the documentation to build the hardware and to install pre-requisite software.
 The following command will execute the programme.

-sudo python Proto26.py
+sudo python Proto28.py

 or

-sudo python3 Proto26.py
+sudo python3 Proto28.py
 # Known Bugs
 The activity LED may stay on after the software exits.
 (Proto22 - 2019-02-24)